-Data Field Explanation Data Block Length This is the amount of data from [address + 6] to the end of the Command Block.
+Data Field Explanation Explanation Data Block Length This is the amount of data from [address + 6] to the end of the Command Block.
 Each type of COMMREQ command has a unique Data Block .
 See Section 6.4.
-Wait/No Wait Flag This must be set to zero, indicating No Wait .
-The Status Pointer Memory Type and Status Pointer Offset defined below combine to identify the location in CPU Memory of the Status Block associated with this COMMREQ.
+Wait/No Wait Flag This must be set t This must be set to zero, indicating No Wait . combine to identi with this COMMR The Status Block i of the bit-oriente The Status Pointer Memory Type and Status Pointer Offset defined below combine to identify the location in CPU Memory of the Status Block associated with this COMMREQ.
 The Status Block is the location to which the COMMREQ will return its status.
-If one of the bit-oriented memories (%I or %Q) is used as the Status Block location, those bits can be monitored by the PLC program. used is defined by [add s: I Memory Type Description Required Entry %I discrete input table 70 Status Pointer Memory %Q discrete output table 72 Type %R register memory 8 %AI analog input table 10 %AQ analog output table 12 %W Bulk Memory 196 Status Pointer Offset Note that the offs %R099, memory t be entered as 98 s so as to point to %R099. oriented memory (%I or ple, if the Status Blo as 08 (for %R memo ock were located at ory) and the offset would Idle Timeout Value (ms) This field is not us ed for the No Wait mod e of communication ı .
+If one of the bit-oriented memories (%I or %Q) is used as the Status Block location, those bits can be monitored by the PLC program.
+The Memory Type used is defined by [add lress + 2], as follow S: Memory Type Description Required Entry] %I discrete input table 70] Status Pointer Memory %Q discrete output table 72 Туре %R register memory 8] %AI analog input table 10] %AQ analog output table 12] %W Bulk Memory 196] Status Pointer Offset The offset into the Memory Type (above) is defined by [address + 3] .
+Note that the offset is 0-based.
+For example, if the Status Block were located at %R099, memory type would be specified as 08 (for %R memory) and the offset would be entered as 98 so as to point to %R099.
+Note that if a bit-oriented memory (%I or %Q) is specified, a byte boundary must be used for the offset.
+Idle Timeout Value (ms) This field is not us ed for the No Wait mod e of communication າ.
 Max.
-Communication Time (ms) This field is not us ed for the No Wait mod e of communication 1.
+Communication Time (ms) This field is not us ed for the No Wait mod e of communication ٦.
 The Data Block contains the parameters of the command.
 Complete descriptions of all commands appear later in this chapter (see Section 6.4).
-Location Function Function address + 6 Command Numbe Command Number (see Section 6.3.2) Data Block address + 7 PROFINET Device Gateway.
-PROFINET Device Number (1-255) of the targeted Genius Gateway. address + 8 address (SBA) of t Targeted Genius Device Number (0-31).
-The serial bus address (SBA) of the Genius device connected to the targeted Genius Gateway. thru address + 7 Parameters of the specific Command Number (see f sections in this chapter).
+Location Function address + 6 Command Number Command Number (see Section 6.3.2) Data Block address + 7 PROFINET Device N Gateway.
+PROFINET Device Number (1-255) of the targeted Genius Gateway. address + 8 address (SBA) of th Targeted Genius Device Number (0-31).
+The serial bus address (SBA) of the Genius device connected to the targeted Genius Gateway. thru address + 7 Parameters of the specific Command Number (see following sections in this chapter).